On projective and affine equivalence of sub-Riemannian metrics

 It appears that $\Phi_k = \frac{\alpha_k^2u_k}{\aa}$, $k= m+1, \dots, n$, obviously satisfy this system.
 Thus $\vec{h}_1$ and $\vec{h}_2$ are orbitally diffeomorphic and, by Proposition \ref{th:proj.to.orb}, $g_1, g_2$ are projectively equivalent.

 In the case of a pair with constant coefficients, all $\alpha_i$ are constant and thus $\vec{h}_1(\alpha^2) = 0$.
 Applying again Proposition~\ref{th:proj.to.orb}, we deduce that the metrics of a Levi-Civita pair with constant coefficients are affinely equivalent.
+Conversely, if the metrics of a Levi-Civita pair are affinely equivalent, then by Proposition~\ref{le:constant_alphai} all factors $\alpha_i$ are constant, which implies that all $\beta_i$ are constant.
+Thus the pair has constant coefficients.
 This ends the proof of Proposition~\ref{le:LCpairs}.